genie-team/graphql-genie/docs/GraphQLGenieAPI.md

 Create a new GraphQLGenie.
 GraphQLGenieOptions look like:

-typeDefs can be a string or a graphql DocumentNode, such as created by Grapqh-tag
+typeDefs can be a string or a graphql DocumentNode, such as created by grapqhql-tag

 ```typescript